Abrar-ios/SwiftDesignPatterns/README.md

     need for more allocation, By using prototype we can clone object.
 #### Challenges.
      * Cloning reference type does not come for free
      * The Prototype and clones need to be independent
+## The Factory Method Design Pattern
+   Creates objects without exposing its type to callers
+#### Example
+     Polymorphism is practical example of Factory method where we've common super class or ones that confirm to a protocol, Here caller don't need complete implementation of type just a super class or protocol thus we can eliminate dependencies between the implementation types and callers.
+#### Challenges.
+     * The factory method is limited to types that share a common protocol or super class.
+You must not enforce protocol conferments to types that have different responsibilites just for sake of factory method design pattern